September 07, 2017

-With traders, the markets will not reflect all the information that is out there in the market because the traders will all act the same way in regards to the information.
-This is not how they do things.
+With traders, the markets never reflect all the information out there in the market because it is assured that traders will never all act the same way in regards to the information.
+This is simply not how traders operate.
 It is a bit tougher to get your hands on this information, and each trader is going to have their own opinion or even explanation of how and why the market does what it does.
 The market is, in all actuality, a network that is complex and made up of a number of individuals who want to spam any and all news feeds out into the open for others to see.

-The market is actually a place that represents all of the traders and what they feel for the market.
-The trader’s feelings and positions in the market are actually the sentiment of the market and what makes it go.
+The market is a place that represents all of the traders and what they feel for the market — at the same time.
+The traders’ feelings and positions in the market form the sentiment of the market and what makes it go.
 If you have a strong feeling for the market, and you have something to say when you’re a trader, there can be problems.
 Despite how strongly you feel, you cannot make the market move to your favor.
-If you think that dollar is going to rise in the end, but other people do not think so, you will be proven wrong (and there’s nothing you can do about it).
+If you think that the dollar is going to rise in the end, but more people do not think so, you will be proven wrong (and there’s nothing you can do about it).

-You have to take into consideration everything that the market stands for, and what they are going to believe in the end.
-Pretty much, the majority rules when it comes to trading.
+You have to take into consideration everything the market stands for — but pretty much, majority rules when it comes to trading.
 You have to keep in mind how the market is feeling at any given time.
 You have the choice on how you would like to incorporate the market’s feelings and sentiment into any trades that you make or the trading strategies that you use.
-You can ignore market sentiment, but it might not be for the best, in the end, depending on what type of trade you make.
+You can ignore market sentiment, but it might not be for the best in the end, depending on what type of trades you make.

-If you can gauge market sentiment, then it can become a seriously important aspect of all the trades that you decide to make.
+If you learn the ways to gauge market sentiment, this skill can become a seriously important aspect of all the trades that you decide to make.
 Understanding sentiment can be a key to your trading, and your skills will only improve with continued effort and experimentation in the market.